Can you keep your parents’ home if they have a reverse mortgage?

 Option 1: Sell the Home

 If your goal is to keep the home, obviously this option wouldn’t make much sense.
 However, if you’re concerned about who is going to be responsible for the home once your parents no longer live in it (and who will be responsible for the reverse mortgage), not to worry.
 You as their heir are under no obligation to repay the reverse mortgage debt.
 You can sell the home and use the proceeds to pay off the reverse mortgage.
 If there is any money leftover from the sale of the home after the reverse mortgage has been repaid, the heirs can keep it.

 Keep in mind, if you do not repay the mortgage debt, you will not be able to keep the home.
-So, while you’re not financially obligated to repay the reverse mortgage, you or your parents’ estate will need to satisfy the loan debt before you can keep the home for yourself.
+So, while you are not financially obligated to repay the reverse mortgage, you or your parents’ estate will need to satisfy the loan debt before you can keep the home for yourself.

-Option 2: Keep the Home
+Option Two: Keep the Home

 If you decide you want to keep the home, even if it means paying off your parents’ reverse mortgage, you may be able to do so more affordably than you think.
 If you decide to keep the home, you’ll need to refinance 95% of the home’s value or the balance of the loan, whichever is lower.
 Why 95%?
 Reverse mortgages are considered non-recourse loans, meaning that the maximum amount owed is 95% of the current market value of the home.

-Option 3: Forfeit the Responsibility for the Home
+Option Three: Forfeit Responsibility for the Home

 Where to Learn More